3 tips for small & medium sized Food & Drink suppliers when using market data to pitch to retail buyers

 As a team, think of all the questions a buyer might throw at you to help you prepare.
 Why should they lean forward and be interested in your product?
 What’s in it for them and the customers who shop in their stores?
 What’s it worth to them?

-Consider the needs of retail buyers beforehand to ensure you as prepared as you can be
+Consider the needs of retail buyers beforehand to ensure you’re as prepared as you can be

-Tip # 3 - Do your homework on what market data is out there, and how best to access it (and use it properly)
+Tip # 3 - Do your homework - what market data is out there, and how best to access it (and use it properly)

-There are many different sources of market data to choose from, so start by thinking about which are the most appropriate to answer the questions that you want to validate.
+There are many different sources of market data to choose from, so start by thinking about which are the most appropriate to answer the questions that you want to answer.

 For example: